 - 3.1.
 This part of the policy will be followed when managing such allegations and may be adapted to each case as required.
-Whilst it will be used in all cases, Part 4 of Keeping Children Safe in Education 2022 requires that it is followed in any case where it is alleged that a member of staff, including a supply teacher, volunteer or contractor has: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; - behaved or may have behaved in a way that indicates he or she may not be a suitable to work with children (this includes behaviour taking place both inside and outside of schools). - 3.2.
+Whilst it will be used in all cases, Part 4 of Keeping Children Safe in Education 2023 requires that it is followed in any case where it is alleged that a member of staff, including a supply teacher, volunteer or contractor has: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; - behaved or may have behaved in a way that indicates he or she may not be a suitable to work with children (this includes behaviour taking place both inside and outside of schools). - 3.2.
 This will include allegations involving any type of abuse or neglect, including inappropriate relationships with students, grooming behaviour of any kind, possession of indecent photographs or images of children and other offences under the Sexual Offences Act 2003. - 3.3.
-This policy will be used alongside our complaints policy and child protection and safeguarding policy. - 3.4.
+This policy will also be used where allegations are made relating to incidents that happened when an individual or organisation was using the Trust premises for the purposes of running activities for children. - 3.4.
+This policy will be used alongside our complaints policy and child protection and safeguarding policy. - 3.5.
 Where required, child/adult protection and criminal investigation procedures will take precedence over this policy.
-In exceptional circumstances, it may be possible for a statutory investigation and a QET internal investigation to run concurrently. - 3.5.
-Any investigation undertaken as part of this policy may be used in other proceedings under other QET policies as deemed appropriate.
+In exceptional circumstances, it may be possible for a statutory investigation and a QET internal investigation to run concurrently.

 - 3.6.
-We will deal with any allegation of abuse against a member of staff, including a supply teacher or volunteer very quickly, in a fair and consistent way that provides effective child protection while also supporting the individual who is the subject of the allegation. - 3.7.
+Any investigation undertaken as part of this policy may be used in other proceedings under other QET policies as deemed appropriate. - 3.7.
+We will deal with any allegation of abuse against a member of staff, including a supply teacher or volunteer very quickly, in a fair and consistent way that provides effective child protection while also supporting the individual who is the subject of the allegation. - 3.8.
 A 'case manager' will lead any investigation.
 This will be the headteacher, or the CEO where the headteacher is the subject of the allegation.
-The case manager will be identified at the earliest opportunity. - 3.8.
+The case manager will be identified at the earliest opportunity. - 3.9.
 Our procedures for dealing with allegations will be applied with common sense and judgement.